+- Wet hands with clean, running water

+- Apply soap and lather hands by rubbing them together with soap

-- Thoroughly wash the backs and fronts of hands
+- · Thoroughly wash the backs and fronts of hands

 - · Wash between the fingers and under finger nails

 - · Wash the wrists

-- · Wash hands for at least 20 seconds
+- Wash hands for at least 20 seconds

-- Rinse well
+- · Rinse well under clean, running water

-- · Dry your hands with paper towel and turn the water off using the paper towel
+- Dry your hands with paper towel and turn the water off using the paper towel

-- · Discard of paper towel in trash can
+- Discard of paper towel in trash can

-Sanitizing Eating Surfaces
+Disinfecting Eating Surfaces

 Wisconsin Youth Company requires that food be served in bowls or on napkins rather than bare tables.
-Eating surfaces should be washed and sanitized with a two-step process before and after use.
+Eating surfaces should be washed and disinfected with a two-step process before and after use.
 This two-step process includes the use of two Clorox wipes or a soap/water wash for step one & bleach/water wash for step two.
 Staff should wait for eating surfaces to dry between each step.
-Children should not be in the immediate area while eating surfaces are being sanitized.
+Children should not be in the immediate area while eating surfaces are being disinfected.